ds5110/git-intro/README.md

 * For project websites and automated workflows, you have choices...
   * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project to a general audience, like the C-suite for the company where you want a job.
 (Note: While I highly recommend github pages, I don't like Jekyll.
-Instead of Jekyll, I highly recommend [Observable Framework](https://observablehq.com/framework/deploying#deploying) for deploying a site with interactive visualizations.)
+Instead, I highly recommend [Observable Framework](https://observablehq.com/framework/deploying#deploying) for deploying a multi-page site with interactive visualizations.)
   * There are many tools for automating workflows.
 They're never free for production/secure sites.
   To automate the workflow for your publicly available github-pages site, I recommend [github actions](https://docs.github.com/en/actions).
 It's free for small projects.